-&lt;sup>25 Note that 20 CFR § 1010.330(a)(2) refers programs that were covered under the Workforce Investment Act of 1998, which was superseded by WIOA.
+&lt;sup>8 Note that 20 CFR § 1010.330(a)(2) refers programs that were covered under the Workforce Investment Act of 1998, which was superseded by WIOA.
 However, 20 CFR § 1010.330(a)(2) is still in effect in relation to WIOA.
-20 CFR § 1010.310

-- 1. Universal access programs operate or deliver services to the public as a whole; they do not target specific groups.
-Universal access programs are required to provide priority of service to covered persons.
-Note.
-Wagner-Peyser is a universal access program. - 2.
-Discretionary targeting programs focus on a particular group or make efforts to provide a certain level of service to such a group but do not specifically mandate that the favored group be served before other eligible individuals.
-Whether these provisions are found in Federal statute or regulation, priority of service applies.
-Covered persons must receive the highest priority for the program or service, and non-covered persons within the discretionary targeting will receive priority over non-covered persons outside the discretionary targeting.
-Note.
-An NDWG may be a discretionary targeting program, depending on the conditions of the grant award. - 3.
-Statutory targeting programs are programs derived from a Federal statutory mandate that requires a priority or preference for a particular group of individuals or requires spending a certain portion of program funds on a particular group of persons receiving services.
-These are mandatory priorities.
-Recipients and subrecipients must determine each individual's covered person status and apply priority of service as follows: - a. covered persons who meet the program's mandatory priorities, including program eligibility, or spending requirements or limitations must receive the highest priority for the program or service; - b. non-covered persons who meet the program's mandatory priorities, including program eligibility, or spending requirements or limitations must receive priority for the program or service over covered persons outside the program-specific mandatory priorities or spending requirement or limitation; and - c. covered persons outside the program-specific mandatory priority or spending requirement or limitation must receive priority for the program or service over non-covered persons outside the program-specific mandatory priority or spending requirement or limitation.
+&lt;sup>10 Wagner-Peyser is a universal access program.

+- 2. Discretionary targeting programs focus on particular groups or make efforts to provide a certain level of service to favored groups but do not specifically mandate that favored groups be served before other eligible individuals.
+Priority of service applies whether these provisions are found in Federal statute or regulation.
+Covered persons must receive highest priority for the program or service and non-covered persons within the discretionary targeting group receive priority over non-covered persons that fall outside the discretionary targeting group. - 3.
+Statutory targeting programs are programs derived from Federal statutory mandates that require priority or preference for particular groups of individuals or require spending a certain portion of program funds on particular groups of persons receiving services.
+These are mandatory priorities and recipients and subrecipients must determine individuals' covered person status and apply priority of service as follows. - a.
+Covered persons who meet programmatic mandatory priorities, including program eligibility or spending requirements or limitations, must receive the highest priority for the program or service. - b.
+Non-covered persons who meet programmatic mandatory priorities, including program eligibility or spending requirements or limitations, must receive priority for programs or services over covered persons that fall outside programmatic mandatory priorities or spending requirements or limitations. - c.
+Covered persons outside the programmatic mandatory priority or spending requirements or limitations must receive priority for programs or services over noncovered persons that fall outside programmatic mandatory priorities or spending requirements or limitations. - (f) What are the responsibilities of recipients and subrecipients pertaining to collection, maintenance, and reporting of data pertaining to covered and non-covered persons?